 The Socratic method encourages critical thinking through cooperative dialogue.
-What drives that dialogue is the art of asking good questions about our beliefs and how we’ve arrived at them.
+What drives that dialogue is the art of asking good questions about our beliefs and how we’ve arrived at them (and avoiding bad ones).
 The method was of course named after the Greek philosopher Socrates, often referred to as the founder of Western civilisation.
 It was formalised by Socrates’ student Plato in the Socratic Dialogues.

 The starting point of the Socratic method is usually a question, such as “What is greatness?”
 This is followed by a hypothesis, such as “Greatness is silent virtue”.
 Through question and answer, the hypothesis is then investigated and tested for its validity.
 The (hopefully) thoughtful dialogue that ensues is called the elenchus.
 Socrates was known for asking his students six types of questions to guide them towards the truth: